Mahia113/pokeSDKiOS/index.md

 ### Init

-An essy way to create the init object of PokeSDK
+An easy way to create the init object of PokeSDK

 ```swift
 let rmClient = RMClient()